phalcon-orphanage/docs/en/reference/views.rst

     use Phalcon\Cache\Frontend\Output as OutputFrontend;
     use Phalcon\Cache\Backend\Memcache as MemcacheBackend;

-    //Set the views cache service
+    // Set the views cache service
     $di->set('viewCache', function() {

-        //Cache data for one day by default
+        // Cache data for one day by default
         $frontCache = new OutputFrontend(array(
             "lifetime" => 86400
         ));

-        //Memcached connection settings
+        // Memcached connection settings
         $cache = new MemcacheBackend($frontCache, array(
             "host" => "localhost",
             "port" => "11211"